engson/kyb/README.md

 __.Chart__ provide metadata about the chart to your definitions such as the name, or version.
 __.Values__ used to expose configurations that can be set at the time of deployment.
 __NOTES.txt__ printed out after a chart is successfully deployed, usefull to desribe steps to run chart, and give information like runtime ip.
+__templates__ This is the directory where Kubernetes resources are defined as templates __charts__ This is an optional directory that may contain sub-charts.
+__.helmignore__ Define patterns that helm ignore when packaging (like .gitignore).

 ## Kubernetes Architecture